Anaheim Medical Center

 Preference will be given to requests based on the following considerations:

-- Request aligns closely with our community benefit grant funding priorities (Implementation Strategy Report can be found under hospital reports at http://www.ochealthiertogether.org/).
+- Request aligns with at least one of our community benefit grant funding priorities.

 To view your submitted application click here.

 NOTE: Only one (1) application will be accepted per organization per cycle

 By the Numbers